-For example, there aren’t any young people in our neighborhood.
+There aren’t any young people in our neighborhood.
 Our closest neighbors are in their seventies, eighties and nineties.
-They are all lovely people but we don’t have much in common with them.
+They are all lovely people, but we don’t have much in common with them.

 I’ve gotten used to this, but in the beginning I craved a greater sense of community.
 I wanted to live in a place with block parties and backyard barbecues.